Jasper2025/Basic-Algorithms/README.md

 Notes:

-BasicSortingAlgorithms.cs contains all the algorithm implementations.
+BasicSortingAlgorithms.cs contains all the algorithm implementations stated above.

-Test.cs preforms these algorithms on a randomly generated array.
+Test.cs preforms these algorithms on a randomly 10 element integer generated array.